How I Transitioned to a Natural Beauty Routine

 Your ultimate goal is to treat a product label as you would a nutrition label, and that means knowing exactly what to look for and what to avoid.
 Read up on common and controversial ingredients (we have a handy guide for you) and what the little symbols below the ingredient list mean.
 Grab some of your own products, and start comparing notes.
 You don’t have to commit to throwing them out or even buy products that are 100% natural: Just get in the habit of reading labels when you shop, and try to choose products with as few offenders as possible.

-Did you know the word “natural” can mean a variety of things?
+Did you know the word “natural” isn’t regulated?
+That means that any brand can put the word on a product no matter what it actually contains.
 A lot of products will advertise themselves as “natural” or as “containing plant ingredients”—and though they might actually contain a plant derivative or two, those ingredients are listed alongside a series of synthetics.
-“Organic” is a little more regulated but does not necessarily indicate that every single ingredient in the product is certified organic—usually it’s a certain percentage.
+“Organic” is a little more regulated but does not necessarily indicate that every single ingredient in the product is certified organic—usually, it’s a certain percentage.
 This is where your newfound knowledge of ingredients will come in handy.
 (And if all else fails, vet a brand online before making a purchase.)

 In addition to focusing on just hair, makeup, or skincare, break it down even further by taking it product by product, one at a time.
 Part of this process is noting how you react to different ingredients and formulas, and that’s much more difficult when you’re trying to take stock of several things at once.